RI-SE/smirk/docs/Data Management Specification.md

 We generate negative examples using four basic shapes available in the ESI Pro-SiVIC object catalog.

 Negative examples:
-- [N1] Sphere [sphere.yaml]
+- [N1] Sphere [TBD: sphere.yaml]
-- [N2] Cube [cube.yaml]
+- [N2] Cube [TBD: cube.yaml]
-- [N3] Cone [cone.yaml]
+- [N3] Cone [TBD: cone.yaml]
-- [N4] Pyramid [pyramid.yaml]
+- [N4] Pyramid [TBD: pyramid.yaml]

 All four configuration files for negative examples specify the execution of 10 scenarios in ESI Pro-SiVIC.
 The configurations represent a basic shape crossing the road from the left or right at an angle perpendicular to the road.
 Since basic shapes are not animated, we fix the speed at 4 m/s.
 In all scenarios, the distance between the starting point of the basic shape and the edge of the road is 5 m.
 The only variation point is the longitudinal distance between ego car and the objects' starting point.
 The objects always follow rectilinear motion (a straight line) at a constant speed during scenario execution.

 - Longitudinal distance (m): [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]

 ## 4.2 Preprocessing
 As the SMIRK data collection campaign relies on data generation in ESI Pro-SiVIC, the need for pre-processing differs from counterparts using naturalistic data.
-To follow convention, we refer to the data processing between data collection and model training as pre-processing - although post-processing would be a more accurate term in SMIRK.
+To follow convention, we refer to the data processing between data collection and model training as pre-processing - although post-processing would be a more accurate term for the SMIRK development.
 We have developed scripts that generate data sets representing the scenarios listed in Section 4.1.
-The scripts ensure that the crossing pedestrians and objects appear at the right distance with specified conditions and without occlusion.
+The scripts ensure that the crossing pedestrians and objects appear at the right distance with specified conditions and with controlled levels of occlusion.
 All output images share the same characteristics, thus no normalization is needed.

 SMIRK includes a script to generate bounding boxes for training the object detection model.
-Pro-SiVIC generates ground truth image segmentation on a pixel-level.
+ESI Pro-SiVIC generates ground truth image segmentation on a pixel-level.
 [The script](TBD) is used to convert the output to the appropriate input format for model training.
-TBD...

-DESCRIBE SAMPLING HERE?
+Note that the diversity of the synthetic imagery is limited, thus we do not train the model on the entire data set.
+As part of the model training described in the [ML Component Specification](</docs/ML Component Specification.md>), we analyze different sample sizes during the SMIRK ML development.

 ## 4.3 Data Splitting
 The generated SMIRK data will be used in sequestered data sets as follows:

-- Development data: [P2], [P3], and [N1]
+- Development data: [P2] and [P3]
-- Internal test data: [P1], [P4], and [N2]
+- Internal test data: [P1], [P4], [N1], and [N2]
 - Verification data: [P5], [P6], [N3], and [N4]

 # 5 ML Data Argument Pattern [R] <a name="data_argument_pattern"></a>